-Future efforts will offer parents access to individualized data regarding their child's learning progress and will attempt to address equitable access to technology resources beyond the school day.
-Internal effort will focus on the development of an Intranet resource (Sharepoint) designed to offer staff effective access to a range of decision-making data and resources.
+A parent portal allows parents access to individualized data regarding their child's learning progress..
+Internal effort has developed an Intranet resource (Sharepoint) designed to offer staff effective access to a range of decision-making data and resources.

 The School Board of Sarasota County has developed a collaborative plan to maintain the integrity of the electronic systems that support teaching and learning.
 Under the authority of local School Board Rule 8.60, the Superintendent of schools has directed the departments that provide telecommunication and electronic communication access to ensure that adequate procedures are in place that define approved standards of use.
 These procedures include, but are not limited to: